klebiedzinski/wbl/README.md

 - I made this app to learn the idea of Full Stack Development.
 At the same time, I wanted to create a tool that can be useful on daily basis.
 - WBL is a basketball league in Włocławek.
 We're planning to use the app to manage the league and to make it easier for players to find all the information about it.
-- It's a simple app with a lot of room for improvments. (better security, better UI, etc.)

 ## Technologies